arianvp/server-optimised-nixos/README.md

 * Systemd is used for both stage-1 and stage-2 init
 * Systemd-networkd based networking
 * Systemd-nspawn based containers (and also docker containers)
-* Alas _no_ systemd-boot as literally no hosting provider supports EFI
 * Heavy use of systemd-generators
 * Uses systemd-tmpfiles to populate `/etc`
 * Systemd resizes and formats disks on first boot
-* Systemd generators are _Derivations_ instead of something magical that runs during boot
 * Only use ``Requires and Wants.
 Not WantedBy and RequiresBy i.e.